Thursday, May 6, 2010

 Monday, May 3, 2010

 Graveyard dirt has become a misunderstood and commercial curio.
-"Graveyard dirt" purchased from large supply shops could be nothing more than dirt scooped up from outside their back door.
-There is no authenticity when the dirt has no story behind it.
+"Graveyard dirt" purchased from large supply shops could be nothing more than dirt scooped up from outside their back door or an herbal mix.
+There is no authenticity when the earth has no story or experience behind it.

 The true way a hoodoo uses graveyard dirt is becoming lost as well.
-It is now often mistakenly written about as an evil ingredient, made to bend the will of others.
-Wrong.
-Graveyard dirt is an enhancer, a powerful spiritual ingredient to invoke the true strength of our magick.
+It is now often mistakenly written about as an evil ingredient, made to bend the will of others, which is incorrect.
+Graveyard dirt is an enhancer, a powerful gris gris to invoke the true strength of our workings.
 The intent is up to the investor.
 Nothing is inherently evil or good on it's own.

 The type of grave the dirt is collected from holds tremendous power and meaning, graves of families, children, babies, police officers, veterans, reverends, judges and so on.
 Different graves hold different power and a particular variety of graveyard dirt should be used to compliment particular spells. what kind of spell your workin' depends what type of dirt you'll use.